guardian/recipes-backend/README.md

 You must specify exactly one of the three optional arguments above.

-- `--composer-id` is the composer ID of an article to re-index.
+- `--composerId` is the composer ID of an article to re-index.
 This can be found in the `internalComposerCode` field in CAPI or at the end of a Composer URL (when editing a piece of content, the address your browser shows is `/content/{composer-id}`).
-- `--capi-uri` is the path under which the content can be found in CAPI.
+- `--capiUri` is the path under which the content can be found in CAPI.
 It's OK to use either the full URI or the path.
 Normally this is the same as the URL path under which the content can be found on the website.
-- `--recipe-uid` is an immutable recipe id (UUID) from the Feast app.
+- `--recipeUid` is an immutable recipe id (UUID) from the Feast app.
 This can be found in the index.json or at the bottom of a recipe in the feast app when you have Developer Mode turned on.

 When this command is run, the normal publication process will be performed on your local machine.
 New content will be published, the index updated and the